aeferreira/similarity_share/README.md

 ## Other BinSim analyses notebooks

-### Other BinSim analyses on Grapevine and Yeast datasets (different pre-processings)
+### Other BinSim analyses on Grapevine and Yeast datasets (different pre-processing)

 The other alignments of the Negative and Positive Grapevine Datasets in the hdf stores were analysed in these notebooks and the Yeast Dataset normalized MetaboScape also was.
 Furthermore, one of these notebooks marked as old is an older version of another of the notebooks, since the latter (that is more recent) used to analyse datasets that are no longer present in the repository.

-##### This analysis was very similar to BinSim_Analysis_GD11_all2_groups2all1.ipynb and BinSim_Analysis_YD_notnorm.ipynb that are more well organized and commented to follow the analysis.
-Some parameters in the latter were improved to ameliorate the figures and the analysis which weren't applied in these other notebooks.
+##### This analysis was very similar to BinSim_Analysis_GD11_all2_groups2all1.ipynb and BinSim_Analysis_YD_notnorm.ipynb that are more commented and is, therefore, easier to follow the analysis.
 Thus, we recommend to see the better commented and organized notebooks first.
 These notebooks don't have the 'Analysis' on the name to separate them.

 - BinSim_GD11_g2all1_groups3all1.ipynb